 HLSB 364B

 Before registering for any program, your attendance at an information session is required.
-Please call 410-777-7310 for dates and times.
+Call 410-777-7310 for dates and times.

 Learn more about EMT information sessions.

-The Paramedic program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP) and approved by the Maryland Institute for Emergency Medical Services Systems on behalf of the Maryland Emergency Medical Services Board.
+The Paramedic program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).

 To contact CAAHEP: